-Variables are placeholders like {{current_date}} that the engine replaces with real values once per call, before sending the prompt to Claude.
+Variables are placeholders like {{current_date}} that the engine replaces with real values once per call, before sending the prompt to the agent.
 They let your agent reference dynamic information (date, time, caller, history) without you hardcoding anything.

 Variables are substituted once at call start, not per word.
 They add no latency to the call.